Data Science and AI for Good: A Fireside Chat with Columbia University Professors

 Garud Iyengar:

-- Responsible AI — not just in the agentic or GenAI sense, but broader.
-Looking at all kinds of critical applications, understanding how to control them.
-LLMs are part of that topic as well.
+Another big topic is responsible AI.
+And here AI may not be just in the agentic or GenAI sense, but more broader.
+Looking at all kinds of critical applications, understanding how you could be controlling it.
+LLMs by itself is also a topic within that construct.

-- AI for Marketing Applications — envisioning a world where a CMO can have all the data, play with it, visualize it, run “what-if” scenarios without needing data scientists.
-Everything available to them directly.
-How would marketing operations change if it’s AI-first?
-Instead of just modifying existing operations, how do we redesign them from scratch?
+And the third topic that we are still forming is AI for marketing applications.
+Here we are envisioning a world where a CMO can have all the data, they could play with this data, they could visualize it, they could do a “what-if” scenarios by without access to necessarily data scientists.
+Everything would be available to them.
+We want to understand how would the entire process of marketing change if it’s AI-first.
+Instead of just modifying existing operations, how do we redesign these operations right from scratch?

-The other feature I really like is that this relationship is between Infosys on one end and Columbia University on the other.
-It’s going to be housed in the School of Engineering, but we’re going to bring faculty from across the university.
+The other feature I really like is that this relationship is between Infosys on one end and Columbia University on the other end.
+It’s going to be housed in the School of Engineering, but we’re going to bring faculty from all across the university to talk about these issues.

-Take agentic AI—you could technologically produce it.
-But then there’s the question of adoption, trust, making sure people don’t feel threatened by this technology.
-That’s not typically something engineers worry about.
-It’s something our colleagues in the business school, psychology department, and others will contribute to.
+Take agentic AI.
+You could technologically produce it.
+But then there’s the question of adoption.
+There is a question of trust.
+There is a question of making sure that people feel that they’re not going to be threatened by this new technology.
+And that’s not something that engineers typically worry about.
+It’s something that our colleagues at the business school, people in the psychology department, these will be partners in whatever researcg we do here.

-Similarly for marketing—the lead will come from the marketing department, but we’ll identify people who understand both technology and domain.
+Similarly for marketing, really the lead will be coming from the marketing department.
+But people who, we would need to identify people who understand technology and the domain as well.

-I’m very excited about what we could do.
+And so I’m very excited about what we could do.
 And as I said earlier, the visit here has opened my eyes to other things.
-Infosys has platforms we could be using directly for our students.
-Going back, I’ll rethink how this center is going to work.
+I mean, you guys have platforms that we could be using directly for our students.
+And going back, I will rethink how this center is going to work.

 Ramachandran S:

-So thank you for watching.
-For more such video sessions, please visit infosys.com/IKI and the video section.
+Thank you for watching.
+For more such video sessions, please do visit infosys.com/IKI and the video section.
 Until next time, keep learning, keep sharing.